-The restaurant is situated in the arches at Flat Iron Square which is home to street food stalls, food trucks, bars and an entertainment space.
-There are a few tables outside which is perfect for people watching.
-At the weekend you can browse the Flea Market which includes gifts, lighting, furniture, clothing, curiosities, posters and more.
-Venture inside and you will find a calm space clad in blonde wood with a few hanging plants and amazing lighting.
+The restaurant is housed inside the arches at Flat Iron Square, which is home to street food stalls, food trucks, bars and entertainment space.
+There are a few tables outside which is perfect for people-watching.
+Venture inside, and you will find a calm space clad in blonde wood with a few hanging plants and fantastic lighting.
 There is a mezzanine area under the arched ceiling.
-You’ll find the toilets towards the back or you can use the facilities in Flat Iron.
+You’ll find the toilets towards the back, or you can use the facilities in Flat Iron.

 Where The Pancakes Are Information

 Flat Iron Square

 To find out more about the restaurant, go to the Where The Pancakes Are Website.
 The address is Arch 35a, Flat Iron Square, 85a Southwark Bridge Road, London SE1 0NQ.
 The nearest stations are Borough or London Bridge.
 Please check online for current opening times.
 I hope you enjoy your pancakes!

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy for dining with me.